AmirKeshavarz/dashboard-demo/README.md

 Running the App
 ==
-Run 'mvn -Pproduction-mode jetty:run' to run in a local jetty.
-Open in localhost:8080

-Run the Maven 'install' target and deploy the resulting WAR file to your Java application server.
+Run 'gradle war -x test' to build a Tomcat deployable war

 You need a license for Vaadin Charts to compile the widgetset.
 You can get a free 30 day trial license by going to https://vaadin.com/directory#addon/vaadin-charts and clicking the orange "Free trial key" button.
 It gives you a trial key.
 [See the help section](https://vaadin.com/directory/help/installing-cval-license) which shows you how to install the key.